Personality Processes Laboratory

 Research Overview

 Our personalities shape our lives in profound ways.
-Personality helps explain why different people seek out different environments and experiences, and respond in different ways to the same situations and events.
-Our traits are also readily perceived by others, and influence how they behave towards us—thereby moulding our social world.
+Personality helps explain why different people are motivated to seek out different environments and experiences, and why they respond in different ways to the same situations and events.
+Our personality traits are also readily perceived by others, and influence how they behave towards us—thereby moulding our social world.
 The Personality Processes Laboratory seeks to expand our knowledge of the structure of personality, along with its underlying causes and downstream consequences for various aspects of our lives.
+We tackle various projects and topics, following our diverse interests, but some of the major research foci in our lab are described below.

-A second major theme in our research is the interplay of personality and wellbeing.
+The interplay of personality and wellbeing.
 Personality traits are among the strongest predictors of wellbeing.
 But which traits are most important for which aspects of wellbeing?
 What are the mechanisms through which our personality shapes the experienced quality of our lives?
-And how might the effects of interventions attempting to boost wellbeing vary as a function of people’s personalities?
+And how might effects of interventions to boost wellbeing depend on people’s personalities?

-We have also studied the links that personality traits have with prosociality and morality: What characteristics distinguish morally exceptional individuals from the average person?
+How personality traits predict prosociality and morality.
+What characteristics distinguish morally exceptional individuals from the average person?
 Who is more likely to give money to charity, or to help someone in need?
 How does our personality influence the principles we apply to distinguish right from wrong?

-Some of us are also interested in testing and refinement of theories within personality neuroscience.
+Testing and refinement of theories within personality neuroscience.
 Neuroscience methods offer exciting ways to test theories about the mechanisms that might underlie our personalities.
-Almost all of the work in our lab in this area has involved EEG, which is a relatively easy, cheap, and non-invasive way of recording neural activity at the surface of the scalp.
-For example, we have used EEG to derive indices of reward processing that are correlated with trait extraversion.
+Most of the work in our lab in this area involves electroencephalogram (EEG).
+For example, we have found that EEG-derived indices of reward processing are correlated with trait extraversion.
 We have also used data-driven approaches to decode personality trait scores based on people’s resting neural activity.

 Personality Processes LabTo learn more about our lab, visit our dedicated website: Personality Processes Lab